mruffin/SmartSafe/README.md

 Specifications:
-Need Android Studio to run the application
+Need Android Studio to run the application.

-Need an acutal Android phone to debug and test the Bluetooth functionality (not just an emulator) Can pair phone and Andriod Studio using USB debugging or WIFI
+Need an acutal Android phone to debug and test the Bluetooth functionality (not just an emulator).

+Can pair phone and Andriod Studio using USB debugging or WIFI

 App looks for two iHome Speakers with certain names.
-Once found, min RSSI is found The app has 3 different fragments; Home, History, Profile.
+Once found, min RSSI is found

+The app has 3 different fragments; Home, History, Profile.
 They are inoperative but can be turned back on